crsandoval/PEP-2020/week_2/README.md

 the remote name and paste the URL to the forked repo (it should look something like
 <a href="https://github.com/jmhatch/PEP-2020.git" class="uri">https://github.com/jmhatch/PEP-2020.git</a>).
 Click “Add”.
-Then provide a name for the branch (I usually just prefix the repo name with “fix-”), so in this example the branch would be named “fix-PEP-2020”.
+Then provide a name for the branch.
+I usually just prefix the repo name with “fix-”, so in this example the branch would be named “fix-PEP-2020”.

 ### Pull changes from `upstream`